thien-do/thien-do/work.md

 [tomi]: https://tomiwallet.com/

 2021\.
-Designed the branding and mobile UI of a crypto-currency wallet.
-It uses a non-custodial, keyless security model.
+Designed the UI and UX of a mobile crypto-currency wallet.
+It is non-custodial with a keyless security model and basic functionalities like transfer, swap and invest.
+Also designed its branding and marketing material.

-_Technologies: Figma_
+_Technologies: Figma, Remix Icons, Mobbin_

 ### Engineering Lead @ [Be Group][be] 🇻🇳